 Quizzes: Every week you will take a quiz.
-Each of these quizzes are worth 10pts and their total is 100pts with dropping the one lowest score.
-Quizzes are timed (15 min).
+Each of these quizzes are worth 10pts and their total is 80pts with dropping the three lowest scores.
+Quizzes are timed (20min).
 You will not be able to use your notes, textbook or online resources.
-Quizzes will cover the material covered for the homework.
+You are required to use Respondus LockDown Browser to submit quiz.
+The Introduction Quiz helps you practice taking a quiz using Respondus LockDown Browser.

 Exams: There are three exams.
-Each of these exams is worth 100 pts and their total is 200 pts.
-You will be given one hour to complete this exam.
+Each of these exams is worth 50 pts and their total is 100 pts with dropping the lowest score.
+You will be given one hour to complete the exam.
 You will not be able to use your notes, textbook, or online resources.
-The lowest score will be dropped.
-Review your homework, quizzes, and Review questions to prepare for your exam.
+You are required to use Respondus LockDown Browser to complete.